David Rocha

-David Mateos Rocha (born 7 February 1985) is a Spanish footballer who plays for Mérida AD as a central midfielder.
+David Mateos Rocha (born 7 February 1985) is a Spanish retired footballer who played as a central midfielder, and the sporting director of Mérida AD.

 Club career

 Born in Cáceres, Extremadura, Rocha started playing football in CP Cacereño's youth system, and made his debuts as a senior in the 2002–03 campaign, in Segunda División B. In 2005, he moved to Villarreal CF B in Tercera División, appearing regularly for the side.

 On 11 January 2008 Rocha joined FC Cartagena in the third level.
 On 15 July he returned to Cacereño, with the side now in the fourth division, winning promotion in his first season.

 On 14 July 2011 Rocha signed for Albacete Balompié, after being team captain at his previous club.
 On 26 June 2013 he moved to fellow third division side Gimnàstic de Tarragona, signing a two-year deal.

 On 19 June 2015, after winning promotion to Segunda División with Nàstic, Rocha renewed his link until 2018.
 He made his professional debut on 23 August, starting in a 2–2 home draw against former club Albacete.

 On 21 January 2016 Rocha moved abroad for the first time in his career, after agreeing to a three-year deal with Major League Soccer side Houston Dynamo.
 On 6 July 2016, he mutually terminated his contract with Dynamo after alleging "family reasons".

 On 11 July 2016 Rocha returned to Spain and its second tier, after agreeing to a two-year deal with Real Oviedo.
 On 4 July 2018 he terminated his contract, and returned to Gimnàstic just hours later.

 Rocha cut ties with Nàstic on 24 January 2019, and signed a short-term deal with fellow league team UD Almería just hours later.
 On 2 July, he signed a two-year contract with Extremadura UD, still in the second division.